-A low assurance PP has the same relationship to a regular PP, as a low assurance ST has to a regular ST. This means that a low-assurance PP consists of

-- a PP introduction, consisting of a PP reference and a TOE overview; - a conformance claim; - security objectives for the operational environment; - the SFRs and the SARs (including the extended components definition) and the security requirements rationale (only if the dependencies are not satisfied).

-A low-assurance PP may only claim conformance to a low-assurance PP (see Annex B).
-A non-low assurance PP may claim conformance with a low assurance PP.

-The reduced content of a low assurance PP is shown in Figure 10.
+- A low assurance PP has the same relationship to a regular PP (i.e., one with full contents), as a low assurance ST has to a regular ST. This means that a low-assurance PP consists of - a) a PP introduction, consisting of a PP reference and a TOE overview; - b) a conformance claim; - c) security objectives for the operational environment; - d) the SFRs and the SARs (including the extended components definition) and the security requirements rationale (only if the dependencies are not satisfied). - A low-assurance PP may only claim conformance to a low-assurance PP (see B.5).
+A regular PP may claim conformance with a low assurance PP. - The reduced content of a low assurance PP is shown in Figure 11.

-Figure 10 - Contents of a Low Assurance Protection Profile
+Figure 11 - Contents of a Low Assurance Protection Profile